hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/using-hyprctl.md

 You can use the `--batch` flag to issue multiple commands separated with a `;`.

 > [!NOTE]
-> Any semicolons inside of individual commands in the batch (e.g. multi-statement Lua code) must be backslash-escaped, and any literal backslashes must be escaped as well.
+> Any semicolons inside of individual commands in the batch (e.g., multi-statement Lua code) must be backslash-escaped, and any literal backslashes must be escaped as well.
 > This is *in addition to* any escaping already required by your shell.

 ## Flags